 NEO

-Full-size bipedal humanoid robots designed to work alongside humans.
-From factory floors to household tasks, these machines represent the cutting edge of robotics.
+Full-size bipedal humanoid robots built to work alongside people — from factory floors to household tasks.
+Compare the cutting edge of humanoid robotics.
 This route is designed to move from fast inventory scan to deeper technical and buyer guidance without turning the page into a wall of undifferentiated content.

 Current humanoid coverage in ui44.